nss-cohort-37/Bangazon-API-Silver-Snakes/README.md

 1. Training programs
 1. Departments

-> **Pro tip:** You do not need to make a Controller for the join tables (i.e. EmployeeTrainingProgram), because those aren't resources.
+> **Pro tip:** You do not need to make a Controller for the join tables (i.e. EmployeeTraining), because those aren't resources.

 The front end team has been given a prototype API to help them implement a React web application.
 The prototype is built similar to JSON Server and not a actual long-term solution for persisting and retrieving data.
 We need your team to build a production ready API to replace the prototype.